 A Markov transition matrix Π generates the unemployment dynamics where the number of states is given by 2 plus the number of periods that unemployment benefits last.
-An employed consumer can continue being employed, or move to being unemployed with benefits.
-The first row of Π is thus given by where indicates the probability of becoming unemployed from an employed state and 0 is a vector of zeros of the appropriate length.
-Note that we allow this probability to depend of the education group of consumer i and will calibrate this parameter to match the average unemployment rate for each education group.
+An employed consumer can continue being employed or move to being unemployed with benefits.
+The first row of Π is thus given by , where indicates the probability of becoming unemployed from an employed state and 0 is a vector of zeros of the appropriate length.
+Note that we allow this probability to depend on the education group of consumer i and will calibrate this parameter to match the average unemployment rate for each education group.
 Upon becoming unemployed, all consumers face a probability πue of transitioning back into employment and a probability 1 − πue of remaining unemployed with one less period of remaining benefits.
-After transitioning into the unemployment state where the consumer is no longer eligible for benefits, the consumer will remain in this state until they become employed again.
+After transitioning into the unemployment state where the consumer is no longer eligible for benefits, the consumer will remain in this state until becoming employed again.
 The probability of becoming employed is thus the same for each of the unemployment states and education groups.

 Recessions and policies

 We model the arrival of a recession, and the government policy response to it, as an unpredictable event—an MIT shock.
-We have four types of shock: one representing a recession and one for each of the three different policy responses we consider.
+We have four types of shocks: one representing a recession and one for each of the three different policy responses we consider.
 The policy responses are usually modeled as in addition to the recession, but we also consider a counterfactual in which the policy response occurs without a recession in order to understand the welfare effects of the policy.

-Recession At the onset of a recession, several changes occur.
+Recession.
+At the onset of a recession, several changes occur.
 First, the unemployment rate for each education group doubles: Those who would have been unemployed in the absence of a recession are still unemployed, and an additional number of consumers move from employment to unemployment.
 Second, conditional on the recession continuing, the employment transition matrix is adjusted so that unemployment remains at the new high level, and the expected length of time for an unemployment spell increases.
-In our baseline calibration, discussed in detail in section 3.3, we set the expected length of an unemployment spell to one and a half quarters in normal times, and this increases to four quarters in a recession.
+In our baseline calibration, discussed in detail in section 3.3, we set the expected length of an unemployment spell to one and a half quarters in normal times, and this length increases to four quarters in a recession.
 Third, the end of the recession occurs as a Bernoulli process calibrated for an average length of recession of six quarters.
-Finally, at the end of a recession, the employment transition matrix switches back to its original probabilities and as a result the unemployment rate tends down over time back to its steady-state level.
+Finally, at the end of a recession, the employment transition matrix switches back to its original probabilities, and, as a result, the unemployment rate tends down over time, back to its steady-state level.

-Stimulus Check In this policy response, the government sends money to every consumer that directly increases their market resources.
+Stimulus check.
+In this policy response, the government sends money to every consumer that directly increases the individual’s market resources.
 The checks are means-tested depending on permanent income.
-A check for $1,200 is sent to every consumer with permanent income less than $100,000 and this amount is then linearly reduced to zero for consumers with a permanent income greater than $150,000.
+A check for $1,200 is sent to every consumer with permanent income less than $100,000, and this amount is then linearly reduced to zero for consumers with a permanent income greater than $150,000.

-Extended Unemployment Benefits In this policy response, unemployment benefits are extended from 2 quarters to 4 quarters.
+Extended unemployment benefits.
+In this policy response, unemployment benefits are extended from two quarters to four quarters.
 That is, those who become unemployed at the start of the recession, or who were already unemployed, will receive unemployment benefits for up to four quarters (including quarters leading up to the recession).
 Those who become unemployed one quarter into the recession will receive up to three quarters of unemployment benefits.
 These extended unemployment benefits will occur regardless of whether the recession ends, and no further extensions are granted if the recession continues.